echoedinvoker/data-warehouse/3-architecture/18-two-types-of-staging/memo.md

 ![Alt no-persist 4](pic/04.jpg)

+- Because the user does not access any data from the staging layer, emptying this layer will not have any effect.

 ![Alt no-persist next round](pic/05.jpg)

+- The staging layer remains empty the next time new data comes in.

 ## **Step-by-step procedure for Persistent Staging Layer**

 ![Alt persist 1](pic/09.jpg)

+- There is already data in it before it is even used.

 ![Alt persist 2](pic/10.jpg)